wp-plugins/responsive-column-widgets/readme.txt

 = 1.0.7.1 - 03/19/2013 =
 * Added: a warning message when there is no widget added to the widget box in the edit page.
-* Added: the a setting to attempt to override the memory limit for PHP set by the server.
+* Added: the setting to attempt to override the memory limit for PHP set by the server.
 * Added: the Japanese translation.
 * Added: the localization support with the text domain, responsive-column-widgets.